Unified greedy approximability beyond submodular maximization

 Maximization of a monotone, submodular function over a matroid was considered by Vondrák~\cite{Vondrak2008} and by Calinescu et al.~\cite{Calinescu2011}, who showed that the continuous greedy algorithm has an approximation ratio of~$\frac{\e}{\e-1}$ in this setting.
 Nemhauser, Wolsey, and Fisher~\cite{Nemhauser1978II}, showed an upper bound of $p+1$ for the regular greedy algorithm when maximizing over the intersection of $p$ matroids.
+A generalization of this upper bound to the setting of maximizing subject to a $p$-system constraint was later proven by Calinescu et al.~\cite{Calinescu2011}.
 Conforti and Cornuejols~\cite{Conforti1984} gave an upper bound of $p+c$ depending on the curvature $c$ of the monotone submodular function -- this interpolates between the submodular bound of~\cite{Nemhauser1978II} ($c=1$) and the linear bound of~\cite{Korte1978} ($c=0$).
-Vondrák~\cite{Vondrak2010} showed that the continuous greedy algorithm has an approximation ratio of at most $c\frac{\e^{c}}{\e^{c}-1}$ over a matroid, and Sviridenko, Vondrák, and Ward~\cite{Sviridenkko2015} showed an improved bound of $\frac{\e}{\e-c}$ for a modified continuous greedy algorithm over a uniform matroid (i.e., a cardinality constraint).
+Vondrák~\cite{Vondrak2010} showed that the continuous greedy algorithm has an approximation ratio of at most $c\frac{\e^{c}}{\e^{c}-1}$ over an arbitrary matroid, and Sviridenko, Vondrák, and Ward~\cite{Sviridenkko2015} showed an improved upper bound of $\frac{\e}{\e-c}$ for the approximation ratio of a modified continuous greedy algorithm over a uniform matroid (i.e., a cardinality-constraint).

 Other variants of the problem setting include the maximization of a monotone, submodular function over a knapsack constraint~\cite{Sviridenko2004}, and robust submodular maximization~\cite{Anari2019,Orlin2015}.